EIG Web Hosting Brands and the Best Alternatives 2023

 Does EIG Own Godaddy?

-Some facts about GoDaddy include their customer base of over 21 million and 84 million registered domains.
+Some facts about GoDaddy include its customer base of over 21 million and 84 million registered domains.
 They employ a staff of 9,000.

 Is SiteGround an EIG Company?